OneIdentity/SafeguardDevOpsService/README.md

 # Safeguard DevOps Service

-This project is currently in technology preview.
+This project is currently in *technology preview*.
 It should not be used for any production environment.

-It is still in the proof of concept stages.
-The plugin interface is still being developed and may be changed.
+It is still in the *proof of concept* stages.
+The plugin interface is still being developed and *may be changed*.

-There are many security security considerations that have not yet been addressed.
+There are many security considerations that have not yet been addressed.

 More documentation will be provided in the near future.